githubotoro/dynamic-nfts-smart-contract/README.md

-# Dynamic NFTs - Empowering realtime on-chain updates 🔗
+# Dynamic NFTs - Empowered by smart contracts 🔗

 🔍 This project helps in creating NFTs that are stored as smart contracts while leveraging Chainlink's features for providing off-chain updation of NFTs.